tanjirh/docs/_articles/password-reset.md

 ---
 layout: article
-title: Change Your Password in Pop!_OS
+title: Change Your User or Encryption Password
 description: >
     Forgot your main password?
 Locked out of your computer?
 Need to change your encryption passphrase?
 Follow these instructions to change both!
 keywords: